-The CPin (Corner Pinning) button has been added to the iDPM menu in the MFM.
+The CPin (Corner Pinning) button is in the iDPM menu of the MFM.

 iDPM Menu-Multi-Function Module

 Corner Pinning and Crop controls are located in the CPin MFM Module menu.
 Press the CPin button to enable/disable Corner Pinning, press the Dlg button directly below to turn on Corner pinning and adjust the Corner Pinning parameters using the soft knobs.